TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 ## Why did we write TcUnicode?

-Originally, we used the core of this code as part of the tcMenu project specifically for mbed boards, but deemed the format to be very useful, enough to make open to all libraries.
+Originally, we used the core of this code as part of the tcMenu project specifically for mbed boards, but deemed the format to be very useful, enough to make it open to all libraries.
 It provides a very extensible Unicode format that works across many libraries and boards.
+Further, there is a pixel perfect font utility inside tcMenu Designer that can write out fonts either in TcUnicode or Adafruit font format.

 ## What does tcUnicode support?